top of page

 • According to the Blood Type Diet, coffee is beneficial for people with type A blood.
 Bonus!

 • Here is where I may lose some of you, but coffee should be enjoyed in moderation.
-When it's consumed too much (I try to keep my coffee-drinking clients to one cup a day), it can put stress on certain body systems.
+When it's consumed too much (I try to keep my coffee-drinking clients to one cup a day), it can put stress on certain body systems like the adrenal glands and thyroid.

 • Coffee can be dehydrating as well, so where the goal should normally be half of your weight in ounces of water a day, for every cup of caffeine you drink, you should add an extra cup of water.